Physical Therapy Treatments For Tennis Elbow

 Your physical therapist can help with this.

-5. Return To Your Activity Safely
+5. Return To Your Activities Safely

 The goal is to lessen the repetitive strain on your hands, wrists, and forearms.